mui/material-ui/docs/pages/blog/aggregation-functions.md

 We already mentioned that you could customize functions and use aggregation with row grouping.
 But there are a lot of other possibilities to explore!

 Please check out the feature’s [full documentation](/x/react-data-grid/aggregation/) to get a better overview of everything it has to offer.

+## Row pinning

+Aggregation footer row is empowered by another new feature called [Row pinning](/x/react-data-grid/rows/#row-pinning).
+It enables you to pin rows at the bottom or at the top of your data grid.
+Pinned rows are visible at all times while user scrolls the grid vertically.

+> TODO: add video

+Row pinning feature is available in Data grid Pro and Premium.
+Check out more details on [its documentation](/x/react-data-grid/rows/#row-pinning) page.

 ## Share your feedback 🗣